eznix86/kubernetes-image-updater/README.md

 # Kubernetes Image Updater

-A minimal Kopf-based operator that restarts annotated Kubernetes workloads when the OCI digest behind their tagged image changes.
-See `docs/spec.md` for the public specification.
+A lightweight Kubernetes helper that re-rolls annotated workloads whenever the digest behind their current image tag changes.
+See `docs/spec.md` for the full behavior.

+## Use cases

+- Homelabs or personal clusters that track `:latest` tags and want automatic rollouts when registries publish new digests.
+- Small teams pinning images manually but needing a digest watcher without wiring a full GitOps stack.
+- **Warning:** This project is *not* hardened for production.
+There is no HA story, no admission control, and no guarantees around RBAC or audit requirements—run it only in environments where those gaps are acceptable.

 ## Development